Swiss - African Research Cooperation (SARECO)

 - Kick-starting joint workshops

-The Leading House Basel (University of Basel and Swiss Tropical and Public Health Institute) together with the African Academy of Sciences (AAS) call for research proposals in the area of Global and Environmental Health and Nanosciences.
-Advanced PHD students and Early Postdoctoral researchers are invited to submit their proposals.
-In Switzerland, applicants write to the programme coordinator: Erich.Thaler@unibas.ch.
-In Africa, applicants submit their documents to email@example.com
+The Leading House Basel (University of Basel and Swiss Tropical and Public Health Institute) together with the African Academy of Sciences (AAS) have selected five research proposals in the area of Global and Environmental Health and one project in the field of Nanosciences.
+Advanced PHD students and Early Postdoctoral researchers were invited to submit their proposals.